adshares/ads/README.md

 SG: ED8479C0EDA3BB02B5B355E05F66F8161811F5AD9AE9473AA91E2DA32457EAB850BC6A04D6D4D5DDFAB4B192D2516D266A38CEA4251B16ABA1DF1B91558A4A05
 ```

 The secret keys are printed in the lines starting with "SK:".
 The line starting with "SG:" contains the signature of an empty phrase signed with the secret key.
 This signature is uses as checksum when creating a new account.
-Let’s change the key for the admin account now:
+Let's change the key for the admin account now:

 ```
 (echo '{"run":"get_me"}'; echo '{"run":"change_account_key","pkey":"D69BCCF69C2D0F6CED025A05FA7F3BA687D1603AC1C8D9752209AC2BBF2C4D17","signature":"7A1CA8AF3246222C2E06D2ADE525A693FD81A2683B8A8788C32B7763DF6037A5DF3105B92FEF398AF1CDE0B92F18FE68DEF301E4BF7DB0ABC0AEA6BE24969006"}') | ./user
 ```

-After this the admin needs a new secret key to connect to its account, so let’s fix the settings.txt file.
+After this the admin needs a new secret key to connect to its account, so let's fix the settings.txt file.

 ```
 echo 'port=9081' > settings.cfg